 How to Open a Corporate Bank Account in Indonesia

-8 min read|Last Updated: December 28, 2022|
+8 min read|Last Updated: July 30, 2024|

-Indonesia has put herself on the map with its tremendous growth in digital transformation.
+Indonesia has put itself on the map with its tremendous growth in digital transformation.
 Despite the pandemic, Indonesia’s digital economy grew by 11% in 2020 from 2019, showing its resilience.
 Such growth has attracted many investors and entrepreneurs to set up a company in Indonesia.

 Indonesia Company Secretary Angela